-If you are reading this article, you are likely at this stage, seeking more information before taking the first steps or committing to a debt relief path.
+If you are reading this article, you are likely at this stage – seeking more information before taking the first steps or committing to a debt relief pathway.
 The good news is that you can take the first steps without committing to anything.
-Canada’s bankruptcy and insolvency laws ensure that you know your options and get all the information you need before declaring bankruptcy.
+Canada’s Bankruptcy and Insolvency Act laws ensure that you know your options and get all the information you need before declaring bankruptcy.
 This is done with the help of a Licensed Insolvency Trustee.

 This is a risk-free consultation meeting with no obligations attached to it.
 LITs are federally regulated professionals and experts in Canadian insolvency procedures.
 They are highly trained debt consultants and are bound by a strict code of ethics.
 The first thing they will do is listen to your situation to learn what you are dealing with.

 The LIT will review all your available debt relief options.
 There are alternatives to bankruptcy in Ontario that you may be interested in.
 The trustee will discuss these with you and help you understand how each option deals with debt.
 Feel free to ask any questions.
 If bankruptcy is your chosen path, the Trustee will review the process of declaring bankruptcy in Ontario, including Ontario’s bankruptcy exemptions and how they would apply in your situation.

 Tips for preparing for a free bankruptcy consultation meeting

 - Bring a list of ALL your debts, including who you owe and how much.

 - Write down questions that are important to you and bring them to the meeting.

 - Be prepared to talk about your monthly income and expenses.

 - The trustee is paid from the funds received during the bankruptcy period that make up the bankruptcy estate.
 The amount they are paid is regulated by the Office of the Superintendent of Bankruptcy and is the same for all Licensed Insolvency Trustees in Ontario.